krisswiss/sui_generis/README.md

         'default': dj_database_url.parse("<your Postrgres database URL here>")
     }
   ```
-Important Note: that's just temporary set up, this URL **should not be committed and published to GitHub** for security reasons, so make sure not to commit your changes to Git while the URL is in the settings.py.
+Important Note: that's just temporary set up, this URL **should not be committed and published to GitHub** for security reasons, so makse sure not to commit your changes to Git while the URL is in the settings.py.
 9. Migrate the database models to the Postgres database using the following commands in the terminal:
 `python3 manage.py makemigrations`
 `python3 manage.py migrate`